|

 all, regardless of what Oprah says, women

 are not in fact psychic.
-The only way
+The

 they’ll know I’m insecure is if I tell them.